 And because we now have to spend more time running around their shop each time we visit, plus make side trips to other stockists to get items they deleted, we were determined to deliberately further reduce our fortnightly spend with this supermarket.
 Complaining was no use – I put in an official request on the website feedback section in-store customer service referred me to, for the return of wholemeal pre-mixes to their shelves, which they completely ignored – they didn’t even send a response.
 If this is how they treat people, then we must hit them with the only thing that seems to exist in their world – money – and less of it, for them.

 I was so irate that I tried out all the other supermarkets in town, at first.
 Their main large competitor was even worse – even less actual food, and more junk.
 Some of the smaller places were too expensive, and tended to have items running too close to their use-by dates.
 I grudgingly returned to my usual supermarket, but decided that another economic sanction I could implement against them was to stop buying meat there, and instead buy all our meat in bulk packs offered by a local family-owned small butcher.
-This is bad for the supermarket, good for a local small business, good for farmers, and good for the environment, as the small butcher sources all meat locally, and is happy to use our own packaging instead of foam trays and plastic waste.
+This is bad for the supermarket, good for a local small business, good for farmers, and better for the environment, as the small butcher sources all meat locally, and is happy to use our own packaging instead of foam trays and plastic waste.

 We also stopped buying fresh milk from supermarkets – we now buy that directly from a person who has some milking cows in our local district.
 That’s the supermarket milk price directly to the cow owner, for a superior product – and tiny food miles, and 104 fewer plastic bottles per year required to be manufactured and recycled.
 I’m thinking of buying even more civil disobedience milk, to make our own yoghurt and cheese – that’s my next project.
-We stopped buying supermarket eggs a long time ago – we barter with a chicken-keeping friend instead, usually with our honey.
+We stopped buying supermarket eggs a long time ago – we barter with a (free range, on pasture) chicken-keeping friend instead, usually with our honey.
 We now grow most of the fruit and vegetables we eat.